Lesson PlansBack to lesson plans archive February 18, 2016

 - Put students in small groups and give them copies of two documents:

 - The “Final Plans for the March on Washington for Jobs and Freedom”

 - The program for “March on Washington for Jobs and Freedom”

 - Have the students do a scavenger hunt and answer the questions on the worksheet “March on Washington Primary Documents.”

 2. What We Demand- The Goals of the March on Washington

-- Pass out the worksheet “The Goals of the March on Washington for Jobs and Freedom: What Did They Hope to Accomplish” to the students and ask them to read through the goals.
-Have them keep in mind the obstacles African Americans faced up to that point (1963).
+Pass out the worksheet “The Goals of the March on Washington for Jobs and Freedom: What Did They Hope to Accomplish” and ask students to read through the goals.
+Have them keep in mind the obstacles African-Americans faced up to that point (1963).
 Ask them to think about and answer the following questions on their worksheet:

-- Have students thoughtfully answer the rest of the questions on the page.
+- Students should answer the rest of the questions on the page.